 • currently, the British citizens account for 1% of the EU workforce available on the Czech market.

 Given the fact that the legislation regarding the immigration of British citizens in the EU countries is subjected to constant updates, it is recommended to contact our immigration lawyer in Czech Republic for more information.
-Our lawyer can provide more details on the rules of law that will be applicable starting with 2021 and can assist British nationals in receiving any details on the procedure of obtaining a Czech long term residence permit here.
+Our lawyer can provide more details on the rules of law that will be applicable starting with 2021 and can assist British nationals in receiving any details on the procedure of obtaining a Czech residence permit for long-term purposes.